-- In-Process: Records in this status have undergone a citation level review; i.e., the author names, article title, and pagination are checked.
+- In-Process: Records in this status are undergoing a citation level review; i.e., the author names, article title, and pagination are being checked.

 In-process records do not have a Date Completed field, however, they do contain the Subset field.
 In-process records are not yet MEDLINE records because they have not undergone complete quality review and MeSH indexing.